Bonn, Germany

 When we asked people what advice they would give someone preparing to move to Bonn, they said:

 "Bonn is a city rich in history and culture, known for being the birthplace of Ludwig van Beethoven and the capital of West Germany during the Cold War.
 Before moving to Bonn, expats should know that the official language is German, and while many locals speak English, it is beneficial to learn some basic German phrases.
 The cost of living in Bonn is relatively high compared to other German cities, but it is lower than in major cities like Munich or Frankfurt.
 Renting an apartment can be challenging due to high demand and relatively low supply, so it's advisable to start looking for accommodation well in advance.
 Bonn has a temperate seasonal climate, with moderate to heavy rainfall throughout the year.
 Winters can be cold, and summers are generally warm but not excessively hot.
 The city has an excellent public transportation system, including buses, trams, and a subway system.
 Cycling is also a popular mode of transportation, and the city has numerous bike lanes and bike-sharing programs.
 Bonn is a safe city with a low crime rate, but like any city, it's important to be aware of your surroundings and take basic safety precautions.
 The city offers a high standard of healthcare, with a wide range of medical facilities and services available.
 However, health insurance is mandatory in Germany, so expats will need to arrange this before moving.
 Bonn has a vibrant cultural scene, with numerous museums, theaters, and music venues, as well as an annual Beethoven festival.
 The city is also home to several universities and research institutions, making it a hub for academia and science.
 The city is located on the banks of the Rhine River, and there are many opportunities for outdoor activities, including hiking, cycling, and boat trips.
 Finally, Germans are known for their punctuality and efficiency, so it's important to be on time for appointments and meetings.
-They also value privacy and directness, so don't be surprised if people seem a bit reserved at first," remarked one expat living in Bonn, Germany.
+They also value privacy and directness, so don't be surprised if people seem a bit reserved at first," wrote a member in Bonn.

 How do I find a place to live in Bonn?